“It’s impossible to determine the ROI of social media”, said the business owner during a conversation with me.

 When your ad is producing a high relevance score, that equals lower cost.

-Example social media goals for CPC, CTR and relevance score:
+Examples of social goals for CPC, CTR and relevance score:

 Reach an average .90% CTR, an average $0.75 CPC and maintain a 8+ relevance score between the four link-click ads placed in March.